JorelAli/AllAssets/Plugin - AllAssets/builds/builds.md

 Builds
 ======
-This is the builds folder, where you are able to download the latest builds of AIO.
-In order to download a build of AIO, right click the AllInOne.jar file and click 'Save link as'.
+This is the builds folder, where you are able to download the latest builds of AllAssets.
+In order to download a build of AllAssets, right click the AllAssets.zip file and click 'Save link as'.
 That's pretty much it xD There will always be only 1 file in here (since it's still in dev stage) and yeah. pretty much.
-Just look for those commits to see if a new AllInOne.jar file has been uploaded since it is likely to have some patched bugs
+Just look for those commits to see if a new AllAssets.zip file has been uploaded since it is likely to have some patched bugs.

+Each AllAssets.zip file contains:
+* AllAssets.jar - this is the file which you place inside the /plugins/ folder of your server
+* Changelog.txt - this shows the differences from each new version and the possible bugs which it contains
+* Disclaimer.txt - the data shown below

 Disclaimer (or whatever you call it)
 ------------------------------------